microsoft/TypeScript-Website/packages/handbook-v1/en/tutorials/TS for OOPers.md

 We can see that `{ k: 10 }` has _all_ of the properties that `Empty` does, because `Empty` has no properties.
 Therefore, this is a valid call!

-This may seem surprising, but it's ultimately a very similar to relationship to one enforced in nominal OOP languages.
+This may seem surprising, but it's ultimately a very similar relationship to one enforced in nominal OOP languages.
 A subclass cannot _remove_ a property of its base class, because doing so would destroy the natural subtype relationship between the derived class and its base.
 Structural type systems simply identify this relationship implicitly by describing subtypes in terms of having properties of compatible types.